idsintehittapa/project-food-zebras-2/README.md

 ## Your team's combination: German restaurants in Warsaw

-Your team has been tasked with using the Zomato API to list German restaurants in Warsaw
+Your team has been tasked with using the Zomato API to list German restaurants in Warsaw in the style of the Uber eats site:
 ![Uber eats](https://camo.githubusercontent.com/7633f9d6d4c88712bc64769ab8001f32cf3720c8/68747470733a2f2f692e696d6775722e636f6d2f5653767a7547642e6a7067)

 ## How to complete this task